gterziysky/pyskai/ubuntu/Ubuntu_2404_Server.md

 nmcli d wifi connect my_wifi password <password>
 ```

+If the system has no access to internet, see [How to install Network Manager without internet access](https://github.com/gterziysky/pyskai/blob/master/ubuntu/Install_Network_Manager_without_Internet.md).

 ### Resize default LVM partition
 To resize the Default LVM partition postinstall, see the following guide: [How to Extend the Default Ubuntu LVM Partition](https://packetpushers.net/blog/ubuntu-extend-your-default-lvm-space/).